-5 Unique Trails Found in San Francisco
+5 Unique Trails in San Francisco for Hiking and Exploring

 Do you like to explore unique places?
 These hiking destinations provide outstanding views of San Francisco and are great for all skill levels because they are short and easy.
 Here are 5 Unique Trails Found in San Francisco.